garrandall/popular-music-data/tracks/you-re-a-wonderful-one-marvin-gaye.md

 My darling, you're a wonderful one
 Ooo you're a wonderful one
 Ooo you're a wonderful one
-Mmm hmm you're a wonderful one
+Mmm hm you're a wonderful one
 Baby, you're a wonderful one